-When lockdown turned life upside down, almost 12 months ago, the first donorflex casualties were our season of Regional User Group roadshows, the big highlight of our year on the road.
+When lockdown turned life upside down, more than a year ago, the first donorflex casualties were our season of Regional User Group roadshows, the big highlight of our year on the road.

 As we all sharpened new online skills and turned face-to-face gatherings into virtual meetings, we promised to fill the gap with an alternative tuned to the times because, after all, your dependence on great data-management has rarely been greater.

-So, while RUGs continue to take an enforced rest, welcome to our online Keeping in Touch sessions!
-Heres what you can look forward to
+So, while RUGs continue to take an enforced rest, we kicked off a season of online Keeping in Touch sessions!
+And what a success theyve been.
+Heres what we mean

 Every fortnight since December, weve been taking to Zoom for a two-hour chin-wag hosted by Jo Davies and Steve Mason, with Patrick ODonnell and Paul Hilliard in support.

 The sessions draw inspiration from that traditional point in a RUG roadshow when we throw the floor open to you.
 Any topic goes donorflex, data, general topics of mutual interest, trends, successes, challenges, concerns.

 In the first wave of events, every fourth KIT session was dedicated to the donorflex Lottery and Raffle modules, hosted by Patrick and Paul, so that users who have that very focussed relationship with us and the system will have ample opportunity to take part too.

 In the additional KIT sessions, which run until the end of July, every third KIT is focused on a specific topic, with the Legacy and JustGiving modules featuring too, as well as our Insight analysis tool.